NOTE: This article has been originally posted in January 2018. This is an UPDATE of my earlier Review of the Olympus OM-D EM-1 Mark II.

 2. Aesthetic, Design and Build Quality

 I love the super sleek magnesium alloy body of the E-M1 Mark II, it feels very robust, comes in black only and I really like the sexy ergonomics with rounded edges and elegant mix between modern and retro design.
 It’s a touch bigger than its predecessor, but still as small as a mirrorless camera should be and weight 576g with battery and memory cards included, 498g body only.
 Despite its small size the OM-D E-M1 Mark II is the first Micro Four Thirds camera that has two memory card slots one of which is UHS-2 compatible.
 It’s 134.1mm wide, 90.9mm high and 68.9mm deep, it presents a very comfortable grip, well pronounced to make the handling easier with long lenses and really enjoyable also for people with bigger hands.
 It allows space for a much bigger battery compared to the E-M1.
+You can find more about the amazing battery at the end of this article here.
 Just by holding the camera for the first time I immediately realised that this is absolutely not a toy (well its price say it all, we can talk about that later).
 Its compact and solid as a tank.
 The rugged body is weather sealed, splashproof, dustproof and freezeproof.
 It operates at a range between -10˚C and 40˚C (14˚F – 104˚F).
 I took it under heavy rain, the camera was soaked and it continued to function seamlessly.

 3. Highly Customisable